Setting up your search criteria

 The keyword search looks for matching terms across the entire candidate profile, including the skills in candidates' work experience entries.

-The keyword search will include candidates that match any or all of the keywords you enter.
+The keyword search will include only candidates that match any of the keywords you enter.

-Note: The search uses exact phrasing and is not case-sensitive.
+Note: The keyword filter uses exact phrasing and is not case-sensitive.

 Tip: You can use this to search for anything.
 Many of our customers use it to search for candidates: